qgtcollab/qgtcollab.github.io/theory.md

 ![image](/highlights/images/Vcorrection.png)

 Non-relativistic QCD (NRQCD) is used to calculate the relativistic correction to the amplitude for exclusive photoproduction of vector Quarkonia in the near-threshold region within the generalized parton distribution (GPD) framework.
 The relativistic corrections are found to be large for J/ψ.
 Cross-sections for both J/ψ and Υ are calculated with the former being compared to the data.
 We also demonstrate the presence of endpoint divergences for the relativistic correction away from the near-threshold regime.

+The figure here shows the relativistic corrections to exclusive photoproduction of Quarkonia near-threshold	Log plot of the cross-section for J/ψ production, where the threshold region starts from the smallest values of W shown.
+The leading power (LP) and the relativistic correction to LP obtained from this work are shown in thick (purple) and dashed (black) lines respectively.
+The dotted line corresponds to LP result from.
+The yellow and purple shaded regions give two different estimates for the uncertainty from missing power corrections that are of the same size as those computed here.

 This work is dedicate to the memory of Thomas Mehen (1970- 2024) and Fanyi Zhao (1996-2024).